zhensherlock/vue-devtools-unlocker/README.md

 ## Contribution

-Suggestions and pull requests are welcomed!.
+Suggestions and pull requests are welcomed!

----

-This project was bootstrapped with [Chrome Extension CLI](https://github.com/dutiyesh/chrome-extension-cli)